vishal-bist-iphtech/HRDesk/README.md

 3. Select the **HRDesk** scheme and a Simulator (or device) destination.
 4. Run (⌘R).

-The project uses file-system-synchronized groups, so new files added under the `HRDesk/` folder are picked up automatically.

 ### Building from the command line

 ```bash